 - Though presenters say it's just $20 to become a distributor, thanks to their autopurchase feature, you're going to have to pay at least $150 a month.

 Despite what you might hear, network marketing is a dying industry and for good reason; the internet has changed how we buy and sell and ultimately how we do business.

 I mean why limit your earning potential to your close circle of family and friends when you can create your own internet business that reaches a truly global audience and has unlimited earning potential?

-The good news is there are sites like Wealthy Affiliate can teach you how to create your own profitable and thriving online business step-by-step, and the beginner’s course is completely free.
-For me it’s a no-brainer.
+The good news is there are sites like Wealthy Affiliate can teach you how to create your very own profitable and thriving online business step-by-step, and the beginner's course is completely free.
+It's a no-brainer.